rl-tools/rl-tools/release/readme.txt

     rl_environments_mujoco_ant_training_td3_standalone:
         - Training of the MuJoCo Ant-v4 without dependencies
     rl_environments_mujoco_ant_training_td3_blas:
-        - Training of the MuJoCo Ant-v4 accelerated using the CPU (BLAS, e.g. Intel MKL or Apple Accelerate) including Tensorboard logging and checkpointing
+        - Training of the MuJoCo Ant-v4 accelerated using the CPU (BLAS, e.g. Intel MKL or Apple Accelerate) including Tensorboard logging and checkpointing.
+The run can be aborted when the agent reaches > 3000 return at which point the agent already learned a decent walking gait (and the checkpoints are saved regularly so that the gait can be inspected using rl_environments_mujoco_ant_evaluation_ppo).
+If the training is run for longer the agent should reach returns in excess of > 5000-6000 which represents a state of the art gait (kind of jumping).
     rl_environments_mujoco_ant_evaluation_td3:
         - This executable allows for deterministic evaluation of the checkpoints of agents trained with rl_environments_mujoco_ant_training_td3_blas.
 This executable automatically loads the latest checkpoint of the latest run from the checkpoints folder in the current working directory.